oliviawestmacottssw/SSW.Rules.Content/rules/general---do-you-use-a-sql-server-relationship-naming-standard/rule.md

-The good thing is when you look at the relationship from the other side it is there as well.
+​The good thing is when you look at the relationship from the other side it is there as well.

 ![ Relationship name shown on the other table](imgRelationshipPic3.gif)